tjallen/tja-webpack/readme.md

 cmds:
 - `npm start`: runs `webpack-dev-server --inline --hot` at `http://localhost:8080/`
 - `npm run dist` (or build, or prod): 1.
 REMOVES ./dist/ DIRECTORY 2. sends a minified production build there

----

-future prob/possibilities for return mebbe
-- react-css-modules if/when standard modules get annoying
-- some kinda grid - but flexbox prob ok for now